 Stoke Green have had a successful 4 years since Club Captain, Sukh Dhillon has taken over in 2011.
 The 1st XI won Div 5 (2011) and gaining promotions from Div 4 (2012) & Div 3 (2013).
 In the same period, the 2nd XI have been promoted from Div 7 (2012) and won Div 6 (2013) with the most points in the Thames Valley Cricket League.

-As of the current season (2014), Stoke Green has 3 teams on a Saturday.
-1st XI playing in Div 2, 2nd XI in Div 5 and the 3rd XI in Div 9.
+As of the current season (2019), Stoke Green has 4 teams on a Saturday.
+1st XI playing in Div 1, 2nd XI in Div 4 and the 3rd XI in Div 7 and a newly formed 4th XI entering the league in Div 9.
+We also have a Sunday XI social side who have a fixture each week from April to September

 Hon.
 Life Members: